Book Book Your Stay

 Getting Here

-Directions, drive times, and what to expect on the final climb
+Directions, drive times, and the final climb

 Duck Creek Village Inn sits at 8,400 feet in the Dixie National Forest, about 45 minutes from Cedar City via Highway 14.
 The final approach is scenic, winding, and part of the experience, so plan a little extra time and arrive ready for mountain weather.